KeithWilliamsGMIT/Emerging-Technologies-Project/README.md

 This web application allows the user to either browse for an image to upload or draw an image using the HTML5 canvas.
 There are a number of JavaScript files used to make the web application interactive.
 These have been heavily adapted from different sources.
 JQuery is also used for performing AJAX requests and manipulating the DOM (Document Object Model).
 Bootstrap 4, with the help of a custom CSS file, is used for styling the web application.

 ### Machine learning with Tensorflow
-Due to the amount of material on TensorFlow I decided to split this section across a number of Jupyter notebooks.
+Due to the amount of material on TensorFlow and machine learning, I decided to split this section across a number of Jupyter notebooks.
 To get started, open a terminal and navigate to the root of this repository and then run the following commands.

 ```
 cd notebooks